Modeling Interactions Data with Boosted Trees

 1. PREPARE

 After interpreting our last model, it is easy to think we can do a little better.
 But, how?
-In this learning lab, we will answer this question will building a better model.
+In this module, we’ll do do things: 1) specify a more sophisticated model and 2) go deeper on some feature engineering.

 Feature engineering is a rich topic in machine learning research, including in the learning analytics and educational data mining communities.